MovingBlocks/TempDoc/Fancy-Git.md

 This should allow PS with Posh Git to also store your password for subsequent requests.
 You can also use `ssh-keygen` easily this way to generate keys, one contributor had to use that trick to get around a greek keyboard issue (setting the `HOME` variable to force Git to look there for the `.ssh` dir can also help)

+On a related note to Windows systems if you want to be able to edit Git config files with an editor of your choice, such as Notepad++, you can use a command like so ([source](http://stackoverflow.com/questions/1634161/how-do-i-use-notepad-or-other-with-msysgit)):

+`git config --global core.editor "'C:/Program Files (x86)/Notepad++/notepad++.exe' -nosession -noPlugin -multiInst"`

+Naturally adjusting the path if needed.
+This particular setup opens a new instance of Notepad++ to not mess with any existing session/tabs you have open.

 ## Branch Management

 If you're going to be working with Git beyond the absolute minimum you'll likely need to know more about how to deal with branches